Interpretable Image Classification with Differentiable Prototypes Assignment: Experiments

 \section{Experiments}

 We train our model on CUB-200-2011~\cite{wah2011caltech} and Stanford Cars~\cite{krause20133d} datasets to classify 200 bird species and 196 car models, respectively.
 As the convolutional layers $f$ of the model, we take ResNet-34, ResNet-50, ResNet-121~\cite{he2016deep}, DenseNet-121, and DenseNet-161~\cite{huang2017densely} without the last layer, pretrained on ImageNet~\cite{deng2009imagenet}.
-The one exception is ResNet-50 used with CUB-200-2011 datasets, which we pretrain on iNaturalist2017~\cite{van2018inaturalist} for fair comparison with ProtoTree model~\cite{nauta2021neural}.
-In the testing scenario, we make the prototype assignment hard meaning assigning 1.0 to the highest probability value.
-We set the number of prototypes assigned to each class to be at most 10 and use 202 and 195 prototypical parts for CUB-200-2011 and Stanford Cars, respectively.
+The one exception is ResNet-50 used with CUB-200-2011 dataset, which we pretrain on iNaturalist2017~\cite{van2018inaturalist} for fair comparison with ProtoTree model~\cite{nauta2021neural}.
+In the testing scenario, we make the prototype assignment hard, i.e. we set all values of a distribution $q$ higher than $0.5$ to $1$, and the remaining values to $0$ otherwise.
+We set the number of prototypes assigned to each class to be at most $10$ and use the pool of $202$ and $195$ prototypical parts for CUB-200-2011 and Stanford Cars, respectively.
 Details on experimental setup and results for other backbone networks are provided in the Supplementary Materials.

 \paragraph{Comparison with other prototypical models} In \Cref{tab:CUB_acc} we compare the efficiency of our ProtoPool with other models based on prototypical parts.
 We report the mean accuracy and standard error of the mean for $5$ repetitions.
 Additionally, we present the number of prototypes used by the models, and we use this parameter to sort the results.
 We compare ProtoPool with ProtoPNet~\cite{chen2019looks}, ProtoPShare~\cite{rymarczyk2021protopshare}, ProtoTree~\cite{nauta2021neural}, and TesNet~\cite{wang2021interpretable}.